rightjs/rightjs-docs/docs/en/tutorials/what-new-in-rjs2.md

     $('element').onClick(inst.alert.bind(inst));

-It is quite annoying and sometimes you forget it, which leads to all sorts of bugs, and so one.
+It is quite annoying and sometimes you forget it, which leads to all sorts of bugs, and so on.
 Say no more!
 Because now you can make the class to automatically prebind specified methods on instance, like that

     var Klass = new Class({